Scalable Mechanistic Neural Networks for Differential Equations and Machine Learning: Scalable Mechanistic Neural Networks

 \looseness=-1 Our S-MNN formulation has three key differences from the original MNN formulation in \citet{DBLP:conf/icml/PervezLG24}: (1) the slack variables in the smoothness constraints are removed; (2) the forward and backward smoothness constraints are extended to the highest order ($r=R$), replacing the central difference constraints; (3) the quadratic programming is replaced by a least squares regression.
+For a supplementary description of the aforementioned MNN aspects, please refer to Appendix~\ref{appendix:original_mnn_components}.

 \looseness=-1 Also note that, unlike the finite difference method which approximates derivatives by discretizing differential equations, our approach formulates a linear system to directly involve the derivative terms.